EsraaShiref/HealthHub-Mobile-App/README.md

 # 📱 HealthHub Mobile App

-**HealthHub** is a comprehensive mobile application designed to promote a **healthy lifestyle** by combining:
+**HealthHub** is a comprehensive mobile application designed to promote a **healthy lifestyle** and simplify **medical appointment booking**.
-- Online consultations with doctors and nutritionists
-- Articles and healthy recipes
-- Body measurements and calorie tracking
-- An e-commerce section for gym equipment and health tools
+It seamlessly integrates with a powerful **Laravel 10 backend** that handles authentication, scheduling, and e-commerce operations.

 ---